matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 For reactions, we want all the reaction objects (or ideally their sum?)
 For replies, we don't want the original at all; the client can load it if needed via /context.

+Proposal: start off syncing the relations individually, rather than summing reactions.
+For edits, the server can be smart and send the most recent msg.

 We should send the aggregated event down during normal pagination, as well as the individual relations down incrementally during sync.

-After a limited sync, we should send a fresh aggregated event rather than try to calculate a delta.
+After a limited sync, we should send a fresh aggregated event rather than try to calculate a delta (possibly minus the contents field of the original event)

 This is similar to how redactions are calculated today.
 We just build up a table of which events reference which other events, and expand them out when syncing.

 So:

+Without summing:

 ```json
 "type": "m.room.message",